Hello and welcome to my first blog post in which I will be documenting my journey through a short project prototyping an RFID reader!

 Part 3 - Building and Environment Setup

 Before coding the actual project, I had to briefly sidetrack to build and flash a provided example project on my board.
-This step was necessary because this is my first time building a project using ESP32 microcontrollers.
+This step was necessary because this was my first time with ESP32 microcontrollers.
+I used ESP-IDF to build and flash projects to my board, and will be keeping this same setup for the rest of the project.

 The example project simply blinks the on-board LEDs at even length time intervals.
 Here is the main function.